Galway SPCA has been an active force in Animal Welfare in Co Galway for over 20 years. We are a registered Charity and a Not for Profit organisation.

 We rely on charitable donations to fund our work.
-Monetary donations are supplemented by a DAFM Government Grant Award for 2019 which expires at the end of the year.
+Monetary donations were supplemented by a DAFM Government Grant Award for 2019.

 We also take donations of items that help reduce our costs like cat litter, animal bedding, tins and pouches of pet food, kennel disinfectant, and other cleaning and hygiene supplies.

 Without your kind donations we simply could not operate.

 In 2019 we were awarded as ‘Charity of the Year’ by Burn’s Pet Nutrition! https://burnspet.co.uk